bocman/DjangoGirls/README.md

 This is solution of the DjangoGirls tutorial.
-Take a sip of the coffie and start with it :)
+Take a sip of the coffee and start with it :)